ibrahima1289/calculator/README.md

 This was easy to add because the syntax of the source code remains the same.
 I just had to copy/paste the line code and update the different variables.</br>
 For this, it is possible to upgrade this **Simple Calculator** into a **Scientific** one with more features.

+The errors I ran into was mostly indentation of the lines in the codes.

 ***Source:***
 1. AWS